 To discuss your requirements with James, please email firstname.lastname@example.org or phone +44 (0)7989 398782.

 James Murray draws on over 30 years of experience in the classical music field:

-- label manager of the archive CD label Magdalen
+- founder and label manager of the archive CD label Magdalen

 - consultant to major record labels on repertoire and back catalogue

 - advising advertising agencies, film and theatre companies

 - writer of critically acclaimed sleeve notes (examples of James' sleeve notes may be found here)